 Because of the costs associated with the removal of coal refuse and fiscal constraints governing public funding, the threats posed by these piles are mostly backburner issues for government authorities unless or until the mounds suddenly combust and become an immediate health and safety threat to nearby residents.

-Prior to the development of CFB technology, there was no productive use for coal refuse.
+Prior to the development of circulating fluidized bed (CFB) technology, there was no productive use for coal refuse.
 As a result, these hazardous piles littered the local landscapes and polluted nearby land and water for decades.

 During the 1970s, U.S. Congress sought to diversify the nation’s electric generation mix by promoting the use of alternative fuels.
 Toward this end, Congress enacted the Public Utility Regulatory Policies Act of 1978 (PURPA).
 PURPA required that electric utilities buy alternative energy generated by qualified facilities at an “avoided cost” rate.
 The avoided cost mandate proved instrumental in encouraging developers to invest in what was then “new and risky” business ventures like generating electricity from coal refuse through the use of the innovative CFB technology.
 As a result of fortuitous timing between maturation of the CFB process and the passage of PURPA, a new technology was established providing both economic value in the productive burning of coal refuse and environmental service through the removal of the piles and reclamation of the sites.